MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 SvcParamKeys, either by their registered name or in the unknown-key format ({{presentation}}).
 Keys MAY appear in any order, but MUST NOT appear more than once.
 Any listed keys MUST also appear in the SvcParams.
+To enable simpler parsing, this SvcParam MUST NOT contain escape sequences.

 For example, the following is a valid list of SvcParams:

     echconfig=... key65333=ex1 key65444=ex2 mandatory=key65444,echconfig